Nakama-Partnering-Services/nakama-guides/GUIDELINES.md

 -   When variables are only going to be used in the `.js` controller file, start them with underscore `_`, for example: `_accountId`.

--   You will not need `@track` annotation almost never.
+-   You will not need `@track` annotation almost ever.

 -   Try to move your functional methods to a `utils.js` file and you imports for SObjects, fields, and labels to a `schema.js` file in you lightning web components.

 -   When communicating with other components, leverage public (`@api`) methods/properties from parents, `dispatchEvent` from children, and lightning message channels from siblings, when they do not belong to the same parent.
-Use `pubsub` only when lightning message channels do not cover you use case.
+Use `pubsub` only when lightning message channels do not cover your use case.

 -   Preference order for styling:

-    1. Component attribute (such as `padding` in `lightning-layout-item`).
+    1. Component attributes (such as `padding` in `lightning-layout-item`).
+    2. Standard slds classes.
-    2. slds standard classes > custom classes created in the `.css` file, ideally using design tokens.
+    3. Custom classes created in the `.css` file, ideally using design tokens.
-    3. inline css with the `<style>` attribute.
+    4. Inline css with the `<style>` attribute.
 If you need standard components to infer styling, leverage styling hooks before using an static resource or dynamically inserting an `style` tag scoping Salesforce inner CSS classes.

 -   When sharing CSS or Javascript code, service components are prefered over static resource.